Browse by Medical Category

 The Dr. Dinesh Patel Arthroscopy Learning Laboratory (DPLL) is a state-of-the-art learning lab with multiple arthroscopy learning stations.
 The Lab is named after one of the pioneers of arthroscopic surgery, which is a minimally invasive procedure that uses an endoscope and specially designed surgical instruments to examine and treat a joint.

 Dr. Patel worked for many years to develop the realistic joint models used in the DPLL.
 As the Chief of Arthroscopic Surgery, Dr. Patel has played a key role in showing that arthroscopic technology can reduce healthcare costs by improving safety and quality and decreasing a patient’s post-operative recovery time.
-Dr. Patel’s efforts have been instrumental in making Mass General a world-renown center for arthroscopic surgery.
+Dr. Patel’s efforts have been instrumental in making Mass General Hospital a world-renown center for arthroscopic surgery.

 The DPLL has been certified by the International Society of Arthroscopy, Knee Surgery and Orthopedic Sports Medicine (ISAKOS) as a leading training center for residents.
 The lab is an example of the Department of Orthopaedic Surgery’s dedication to the teaching and training of residents, medical students and fellows.